Waltz Road–Huron River Bridge

 The Waltz Road–Huron River Bridge is an automobile bridge located on Waltz Road spanning the Huron River in Huron Township, Michigan.
-It was listed on the National Register of Historic Places in 2000.
+It was listed on the National Register of Historic Places in 2000, but demolished in 2017.

 History

 The Waltz Road–Huron River Bridge was constructed in 1924 by the Wayne County Road Commission at a cost of $65,000.
 The bridge replaced a previous footbridge that had been erected over the Huron River to allow local children to attend school.
 The substructure was built by Swingle & Robinson, contractors from Wyandotte, Michigan, and the superstructure by the Mt.
 Vernon Bridge Company from Mt.
 Vernon, Ohio.

 On June 1, 2017, the Roads Division at the Wayne County Department of Public Services closed the bridge for repairs.
-It reopened on June 3, 2019.
 On August 23, 2017, the Department of Public Services released the news that the 93-year-old bridge would be replaced rather than repaired.
 Wayne County awarded the bridge reconstruction contract to Toebe Construction, LLC of Wixom.

+The road reopened with a new bridge on June 3, 2019.

 Description

-The entire bridge is 207 ft long, with a span length of 100 ft and a width of 27 ft.
-The span originally consisted of two identical seven-panel, camelback Pratt pony trusses, but after being replaced in 2020, the trusses were removed and replaced with railings.
-Sidewalks are attached to the outside of each truss; the railings were originally concrete balustrades with urn-shaped spindles, but these have been replaced with angles with bar spindles.
-Solid concrete parapets line the approaches at each end of the bridge.
+The entire bridge was 207 ft long, with a span length of 100 ft and a width of 27 ft.
+The span originally consisted of two identical seven-panel, camelback Pratt pony trusses.
+Sidewalks were attached to the outside of each truss; the railings were originally concrete balustrades with urn-shaped spindles.
+Solid concrete parapets lined the approaches at each end of the bridge.